 - You recently received a large inheritance

 - Your ex-spouse’s cost of living increases

 While there are numerous different circumstances that may facilitate the need for a child support modification, it is important that you enter into this process under the qualified guidance of a Salt Lake City divorce lawyer from the Law Office of David Pedrazas, PLLC.
 Modifying an existing order can be tricky, so it is highly recommended that you fully understand the steps involved.
 When you trust in the legal team at our firm to manage your case, you can rest easier knowing that we will be working diligently to secure the favorable outcome that you are hoping for.
 Not only can we contribute more than 20 years of experience to your case, but we are truly committed to the well-being of our clients.

-For this reason, we ask you to take the first step today by contacting our firm for a free initial consultation.
+For this reason, we ask you to take the first step today by contacting our firm for a Legal Case Review.
 All you have to do is call our office at 801-263-7078 or submit a complimentary case evaluation form online.
 From there, we will be able to handle the rest.